revelatio/rvl-pipe-express/README.md

 )
 ```

 - `validateResponse(validator: (Object) => Boolean):AsyncPipeFunction`: Same as `validateRequest` returns an async-pipe function, in this validates the whole context.
 Since the resulting context is what determines the endpoint handler output.
+If the validation fails it will raise an `InvalidResponse` exception causing an HTTP 400 response error.

 ```javascript
 const getPostResponseValidator = createObjectKeysValidator(['title', 'content', 'author', 'tags', 'updated', 'readCount'])